LemonSauc3/A1/README.md

 ```

 - Both of the files need to be stored inside of a ./keys directory for the program to work correctly as there is no autmated directory search to find the key files.

+## Running the Application

+- Run the Server in a terminal
+- Inside of the SecretTextFile.txt put the contents of what you want encrypted.
+- Run the Client inside of another terminal for the contents to then be encrypted and in another file the contents to be decryoted.